Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

+In the end of the algorithm, a fixed price is used for the remaining selling season (Step 4) until the inventory runs out.
+In fact, instead of applying a fixed price in step 4, one may continue learning using our shrinking strategy.
+However, it will not further improve the asymptotic performance of our algorithm.
+Also in the algorithm, we always use $x/T$ as the target when learning $p^c$ (in (\ref{pctarget1}) and (\ref{pctarget})), but not the updated remaining inventory and time.
+The reason is explained by Lemma \ref{lemma:gallego1}, which states that learning $p^D$ (thus using $x/T$) is sufficient to get an optimal performance.
+This in fact leads to an interesting observation, that is, capturing the fluctuation of the demand is a relative secondary consideration in pricing in an uncertain demand environment.

-After this learning-while-doing period ends, a fixed price is used for the remaining selling season (Step 4) until the inventory runs out.
-To help illustration, a high-level description of the algorithm is shown below.
-One thing to note is that the ``next'' intervals defined in (\ref{nextlowerboundu}) and (\ref{nextupperboundu}) are not symmetric.
+Another thing to note is that the ``next'' intervals defined in (\ref{nextlowerboundu}) and (\ref{nextupperboundu}) in our algorithm are not symmetric about the current best estimate.
 Similarly in Step 4(a), we use an adjusted price for the remaining selling season.
-This adjustment is a trick to make sure that the inventory consumption can be adequately upper bounded.
-Meanwhile the adjustment is small enough so that the revenue is maintained.
-It is based on the different local behaviors of the revenue rate function and the demand rate function.
-The detailed reasoning of this adjustment will be clearly illustrated in Lemma 11.\\
+These adjustments are to make sure that the inventory consumption can be adequately upper bounded.
+Meanwhile the adjustments are kept small enough so that the revenue is maintained.
+The detailed reasoning of these adjustments will be illustrated in Section \ref{section:proof}.